 A Basic Description of Cloud Computing

-Many different definitions of cloud computing exist, and entities deploy several different types of cloud computing to meet their specific needs.
-Based on the variety of definitions provided in the next section, the definition of cloud computing varies according to perspective of the entity providing the description.
-Cloud service providers and other computing services providers (e.g. managed cloud services), describe cloud computing in different context, each according to their own business offerings.
+Many different definitions of custom cloud computing exist, and entities deploy several different types of cloud computing to meet their specific needs.
+Based on the variety of definitions provided in the next section, the definition of cloud computing varies according to the perspective of the entity providing the description.
+Cloud service providers and other computing services providers (e.g. cloud managed services), describe cloud computing in different contexts, each according to their own business offerings.

 Cloud Computing –Definitions

-Based on the variety of definitions provided in this section, the definition of cloud computing varies according to perspective of the entity providing the description.
-Cloud service providers describe cloud computing in different context, each according to their own business offerings.
-However, all of them agree that cloud computing requires internet service, even for onsite private clouds (see discussion on private clouds in next section).
+Based on the variety of definitions provided in this section, the definition of cloud computing varies according to the perspective of the entity providing the description.
+Cloud service providers describe cloud computing in different contexts, each according to their own business offerings.
+However, all of them agree that cloud computing requires internet service, even for onsite private clouds (see discussion on private clouds in the next section).

 Dictionary – Internet-based computing in which large groups of remote servers are networked to allow sharing of data-processing tasks, centralized data storage, and online access to computer services or resources.

-Microsoft Azure – Simply put, cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, intelligence and more—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+Microsoft Azure – Simply put, custom cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, intelligence, and moreover the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.

-Amazon – Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.
+Amazon – Cloud computing is the on-demand delivery of computer power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.

 TechTarget – Cloud computing is a general term for the delivery of hosted services over the internet.
-Cloud computing enables companies to consume a compute resource, such as a virtual machine (VM), storage or an application, as a utility — just like electricity — rather than having to build and maintain computing infrastructures in house.
+Cloud computing enables companies to consume a computer resource, such as a virtual machine (VM), storage or an application, as a utility — just like electricity — rather than having to build and maintain computing infrastructures in-house.